What to Wear for a Hike in the Pacific Northwest and Alaska

 A woman stands on a trail looking at mountains in the distance.
 She has a blue backpack and is wearing a hat and sunglasses.
 She is using hiking poles and wearing gray long pants and a light green tank top

-Best Summer Hiking Shoes
+Hiking Shoes or Boots

-Best Women’s Summer Hiking Pants
+My favorite Summer Hiking Pants

 1. I’ve determined that they are cooler (field tested in some pretty hot places such as the Grand Canyon in the summer and an archaeology field camp on the island of Corsica), at least if the pants are very lightweight (as these are)